Watson-Personal-Assistant/developer/_content/skill/build-skill.md

 title: Build your first skill
 weight: 30
 ---
 This page will walk you through the first phase of building your first skill.
-You will create your skill programmatically using the Watson Assistant service REST APIs that are accessible in Swagger API reference.
+You will create your skill programmatically using the Watson Assistant Solutions service REST APIs that are accessible in Swagger API reference.

 1. **How to run and use the "HelloWorld" boilerplate skill hosted locally.**
-2. How to register and use the locally running "HelloWorld" skill with the Watson Assistant service.
+2. How to register and use the locally running "HelloWorld" skill with the Watson Assistant Solutions service.
-3. How to host your "HelloWorld" skill on Bluemix for others to use.
+3. How to host your "HelloWorld" skill on IBM Cloud for others to use.

 ### Pre-requisite
 Make sure you have already [setup your local development environment]({{site.baseurl}}/skill/setup-local-dev-env/)